zheng0xd/JATIC-internal-docs/docs/products/nrtk.md

 ## Slack Support

 For any additional information regarding the development, support and usage of the `nrtk` package, please make sure to tag us (`@nrtk-help`) in your messages or discussions on Slack.

+## Contributing

+For guidelines on contributing to `nrtk`, see [CONTRIBUTING.md](https://github.com/Kitware/nrtk/blob/main/CONTRIBUTING.md).